myatktun/myatktun.github.io/_sources/Linux.rst

         - authorized users and processes are allowed to take only a limited set of actions
         - everything else is denied

+PIE
+---
+    * Position-Independent Executables, can be loaded anywhere in memory
+    * ASLR: Address Space Layout Randomisation, security feature that mitigates some attacks based on fixed addresses
+    * without PIE, ASLR can be applied for shared libraries, but not for executables
+    * SSP: Stack Smashing Protection, to ensure the parameter stack is not corrupted
+    * stack corruption can alter the return address of a function, transferring control to malicious code

 `back to top <#linux>`_

 Configurations